1. Purpose and Scope

 7. Impacts

 Resident/Staff Implications - The Resident Forum Group were consulted during the creation of this Policy and have approved its content.
-All relevant staff will be trained as required.
+All relevant employees will be trained as required.

 Equality, Diversity & Inclusion - We will ensure that in delivering our services we continue to be inclusive and representative.
-This will be achieved through the application of our Equality and Diversity Policy.
+This will be achieved through the application of our Equality, Diversity and Inclusion Policy.

 Value for Money - We recognise the value to the business of successful tenancies both from a financial and reputational perspective.
 For example, successful tenancies will lead to sustainable communities and also fewer vacant properties and therefore ultimately lead to improved tenant satisfaction and maximising rental income.

-Data Protection - All due care is taken to protect data held by us and in particular, we ensure we keep all residents data secure and meet with data protection requirements.
+Data Protection - All due care is taken to protect data held by us and in particular, we ensure we keep all residents data secure and comply with all relevant data protection requirements.

 Accountability - The Resident Forum Group have been consulted during the creation of this document and are made aware of any relevant changes to its content.